First Emperor of Rome27BC-14AD

 Silver Denarius of Augustus Emphasizing Family

 Julia and her two sons Gaius and Lucius

 Augustus was also given the title of Pater Patriae, which he used to institute moral and social reforms.
-Augustus began to stress the importance of the Roman family and above all the institution of marraige.
+Augustus began to stress the importance of the Roman family and above all the institution of marriage.
 In 18 BC, he introduced the lex Julia de adultenis, which punished adultery, and the lex Julia de maritandis ordinibus, which required bachelors to marry.
-He also required the remarriage of the widows, with the only exception neing granted to Antonia, his neice.
-Thus, the social and moral reforms introduced by Augustus not merely honored family life, but attempted to reverse the liberalism that had surfaced during the corrupt age of the Republic.
+He also required the remarriage of the widows, with the only exception being granted to Antonia, his niece.
+Thus, the social and moral reforms (family laws) introduced by Augustus not merely honored family life but attempted to reverse the liberalism that had surfaced during the corrupt age of the Republic.
 Indeed, the political corruption had led to a state of corruption of morals in general.

 Expanding the Empire

 Augustus was also very concerned with the preservation of the Empire and its frontiers.
 He strengthened the Roman government in both Spain and Gaul and embarked on a project of urbanization, much of which is still evident today in the ruins throughout Europe.
 All of Augustus’ ambitions for expanding the frontier was not achieved.
 While Germany was occupied by the Romans, Augustus had hoped that the region could be pacified and ultimately colonized under the Empire.
 However, in 9 AD, the general Quintillius Varus was completely annihilated with his legions by Arminius and the Germans in the Teutoburg Forest.
 Any hopes Augustus may have had for the conquest of Germany were lost.
 The Roman frontier was then a policy of maintaining the natural border of the Danube.